Alexandra Palace

-Alexandra Palace is a Grade II listed entertainment and sports venue in London, situated between Wood Green and Muswell Hill in the London Borough of Haringey.
-It is built on the site of Tottenham Wood and the later Tottenham Wood Farm.
-Originally built by John Johnson and Alfred Meeson, it opened in 1873 but following a fire two weeks after its opening, was rebuilt by Johnson.
-Intended as "The People's Palace" and often referred to as "Ally Pally", its purpose was to serve as a public centre of recreation, education and entertainment; North London's counterpart to the Crystal Palace in South London.
+Alexandra Palace is an entertainment and sports venue in north London, situated between Wood Green and Muswell Hill in the London Borough of Haringey.
+A Grade II listed building, it is built on the site of Tottenham Wood and the later Tottenham Wood Farm.
+It was designed by John Johnson and Alfred Meeson.
+It opened in 1873 but following a fire two weeks after its opening, was rebuilt by Johnson.
+It was intended as "the People's Palace" and it is often referred to by the nickname "Ally Pally".

-At first a private venture, in 1900, the owners planned to sell it and Alexandra Park for development.
+At first a private venture, in 1900 the owners planned to sell it and Alexandra Park for development.
 A group of neighbouring local authorities managed to acquire it.
 An Act of Parliament created the Alexandra Palace and Park Trust.
-The Act required the trustees to maintain the building and park and make them available for the free use and recreation of the public forever.
+The Act required the trustees to maintain the building and the park, and make them available for the free use and recreation of the public forever.
 The present trustee is the London Borough of Haringey, whose coat of arms shows lightning bolts depicting Alexandra Palace's pioneering role in the development of television.

-In 1935, the trustees leased part of the palace to the BBC for use as the production and transmission centre for their new television service.
-In 1936, it became the home of the BBC's first regular public television service.
-The broadcasting system was the 405-line monochrome analogue televisionthe first fully electronic television system to be used in regular broadcasting.
-Although other facilities soon superseded it after the war, Alexandra Palace continued to be used by the BBC for many years and its radio and television mast is still in use.
+In 1935 the trustees leased part of the Palace to the BBC for use as the production and transmission centre for their new television service.
+Thus, in 1936, it became the home of the world's first regular public (then) "high-definition" television service.
+The broadcasting system was 405-line monochrome analogue television – the first fully electronic television system to be used in regular broadcasting.
+Although other facilities soon superseded it after the Second World War, Alexandra Palace continued to be used by the BBC for many years, and its radio and television mast is still in use.